alicuza/libft/README.md

 **2026.05.22**
 - massive restructuring of folder structure and makefile
   - created a separate debug function folder to use for debugging, without including it into the binary otherwise
+- added a way to quickly test different arena sizes, inspired by the tests i did for gnl

 #### personal
 **2026.04.30**